gregoriB/bash_scripts-linux/README.md

 $ ./watchf "./*.go" debug_run
 ```

-This command watching all `.go` files in the current directory, and then executes `debug_run` when any files are changed
+This command watches all `.go` files in the current directory, and then executes the `debug_run` script when any files are changed